Decision Paralysis: How To Stop Overthinking Your ChoicesPosted by Petr Ludwig

-If we want to find out why people procrastinate, then it's important to understand the phenomenon known as decision paralysis.
+If we want to find out why people procrastinate it's important to understand the phenomenon of decision paralysis.

 “People don’t make decisions based on what’s the most important, but based on what’s the easiest to evaluate.”

 -- Barry Schwartz, psychology professor

 Instead, we start procrastinating.
 We start watching a television series, browse through the statuses of our friends on Facebook, or we head out to join our friends at a pub.
 Instead of filling out a tax return, we walk around the office and water the plants.
 Have you ever wondered why students have the tidiest rooms during exam periods?
 When we don’t know where to begin, even cleaning seems like a good idea.

 Study: How American retirees procrastinated on their retirement plans

 What could go wrong with giving more choice?

 Researchers from Columbia University analyzed more than three-quarters of a million Vanguard clients, an investment group, and found that, contrary to common intuition, having a greater number of retirement saving plan options decreased the percentage of people who started saving towards their retirement.
 That is, the more saving options employees received, the lower the percentage of people who chose any retirement saving plan.

 Every 10 additional options lowered the number of people participating by about 2%.
 When there were 5 options, 70.1% of people managed to pick one.
 When there were 15 options, only 67.7% chose one.
 And when there were 35 options, only about 63.0% of employees chose a saving plan.

 The general trend in the US market, however, is an explosion of choice.
 In fact, the number of retirement savings options doubled from 1998 to 2002, which certainly led to employees postponing their decision on what saving plan to choose.
 Undoubtedly, this procrastination brought many problems to people.
 Don’t you think having fewer retirement choices to analyze and a higher savings rate would have helped soften or prevent the financial crisis in the 21st century?